php-edifact/edifact/README.md

 Supported syntax is version 3.

-It's provided in a Composer package.
+It's provided in a Composer package:

+`composer require sabas/edifact`

 The mapping xml files are provided in a separate repository (https://github.com/sabas/edifact-data).
 To get them within the repository remember to clone with the ```--recursive``` flag, or download them with ```git submodule update --init --recursive```